phillprice/zen-garden-example/Readme.md

 - I'm not sure the site title should be an H1, perhaps the text in the heading image should be - but is it too long?
 - Needs Meta descriptions (and a robots.txt, sitemap etc)

+# Caveats
+- I used browserstack for responsive testing on Android, Windows Mobile and IE. It may differ to real world devices as I've had iOS problems there before.

 # My Decisions
 - Why Bootstrap?
 It's an easy grid to use and extensible for future work (although the standard look and feel is overused)
 - Why a function for loading json?
 So we can use it for other lists at a later date